Treatments for Colon Cancer Your Options in Treating Colon Tumor

 An example of targeted therapy is monoclonal antibody therapy.

-This is usually used with traditional chemo in treating metastatic colon cancer but it works differently from standard chemo.
+This is usually used with traditional chemo in treating metastatic colon tumor but it works differently from standard chemo.

 In targeted therapy, either chemo drugs or antibodies from your immune system are used as means of treatments.
 They directly applied to the tumor to kill it without causing harm to normal cells.